root-project/root/README/ReleaseNotes/v610/index.md

 ![New markers](NewMarkers.png)

+- Remove a large memory leak in TFITSHDU's GetArrayRow, GetArrayColumn and GetTabRealVectorColumn member functions.

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.
 - The option `BOX`and `GLBOX` now draw boxes with a volume proportional to the